chef/chef-web-docs/chef_master/source/ctl_chef.rst

 This subcommand has the following options:

 ``-g GENERATOR_COOKBOOK_PATH``, ``--generator-cookbook GENERATOR_COOKBOOK_PATH``
    The path at which a cookbook named ``code_generator`` is located.
 This cookbook is used by the ``chef generate`` subcommands to generate cookbooks, cookbook files, templates, attribute files, and so on.
-Default value: ``lib/chef-dk/skeletons``, under which is the default ``code_generator`` cookbook that is included as part of ChefDK.
+Default value: ``lib/chef-dk/skeletons``, under which is the default ``code_generator`` cookbook that is included as part of Chef Workstation.

 ``-h``, ``--help``
    Show help for the command.